 Those who like a more reddish-brown colour, can mix henna with some lemon juice and curd along with some tea decoction.

 Henna alone gives a copper red colour and only indigo (neel) gives a blue colour; by combining henna with indigo in different proportions, you can get varying shades of brown.
 If you want a redder colour, keep henna levels high and if you like more brown, include more of indigo.
+Apart from colouring your hair, henna has other properties to make your hair strong and beautiful.

 Tea and Coffee